Long Term Fostering

 It is considered good practice to mark this event in the life of the child.

 The agency decision maker will be invited to send a letter to the child/young person, foster carer(s) and parent(s) confirming the long term placement decision.
+Panel office will send a draft letter to the Child’s social worker and ask that they personalise the letter for the child, which is then sent out by the Agency decision maker.

-For more information regarding the Panel Recommendations and ADM decision process see the Fostering Panel Procedure.
+For more information regarding the Panel Recommendations and ADM decision process, see the Fostering Panel Procedure.